explodecomputer/pelotas_2015/gwas/README.md

 ### Exercise 5

-Because **b.** is fitting a proper linear model for each SNP these normally take quite long to run (e.g. > 30 minutes for our dataset) so the results have already been generated using the `run_gwas_full.sh` command, the results can be found at:
+Because **b.** is fitting a proper linear model for each SNP the routine can take quite a long to run (e.g. > 30 minutes for our dataset) so the results have already been generated using the `run_gwas_full.sh` command, the results can be found at:

 - `/pelotas_data/gwas/bmi.assoc.linear.add`
 - `/pelotas_data/gwas/crp.assoc.linear.add`